FyraLabs/readymade/HACKING.md

 # Hacking Readymade

-Readymade is an OS installer written in Rust, and currently a frontend for [Albius](https://github.com/Vanilla-OS/Albius).
+Readymade is an OS installer written in Rust, and currently a frontend for systemd-repart.
-There are plans to create a dedicated backend for Readymade in the future for better integration with the installer.

 The UI code is written in [Relm](https://relm4.org/), a GTK4 UI framework for Rust inspired by Elm.